Pesin's Entropy Formula for $C^1$ non-uniformly expanding maps: Weak-Expanding non-uniformly expanding maps

 \subsection{Weak-SRB-like, equilibrium and expanding measures}

 We divide the proof of Corollary \ref{mthm:WE} into the next two results below.

-\begin{corollary} Let $f:M \rightarrow M$ be weak-expanding and non-uniformly expanding.
+\begin{proposition} Let $f:M \rightarrow M$ be weak-expanding and non-uniformly expanding.
 Then, all (necessarily existing) weak-SRB-like probability measures are $\psi$-equilibrium states and, in particular, satisfy Pesin's Entropy Formula.
-Moreover, there exists some ergodic weak-SRB-like probability measure. \end{corollary}
+Moreover, there exists some ergodic weak-SRB-like probability measure. \end{proposition}

 \begin{proof} Let $f:M\rightarrow M$ be as in statement of Corollary \ref{mthm:WE}.
 Then, for every $x\in M$ and all $v\in T_xM\backslash\{0\}$ we have $\liminf_{n\rightarrow+\infty}\frac{1}{n}\log\|Df^n(x)\cdot v\|\geq0$.
 Thus, the Lyapunov exponents for any given $f-$invariant probability measure $\mu$ are non-negative.
-Hence $\Sigma^+(x)=\lim_{n\rightarrow+\infty}\frac{1}{n}\log|\det Df^n(x)|$ and $\int \Sigma^+ d\mu=\int\log|\det Df| d\mu=-\int\psi d\mu.$
+Hence $\Sigma^+(x)=\lim_{n\rightarrow+\infty}\frac{1}{n}\log|\det Df^n(x)|$ and $\int \Sigma^+ d\mu=\int\log|\det Df|\, d\mu=-\int\psi\, d\mu.$